 What are the values to teach your child that you hold in high regard?
-If you don’t teach these to your kids, then they will learn from the values of the culture they’re in.
+If you don’t identify these life lessons to teach your child, then they will learn from the values of the culture they’re in.
 Against your wishes, they might learn materialism, discrimination, or a disregard for the environment.
 Are these the values you want your child to have?

 It’s important to instill in our kids a moral compass that will guide them through life.
 More than anything, this is taught by being role models to them.
 It will determine their decisions and choices, whether they’re at home, in school, or beyond.

-So what are the best values to teach your child that will help them grow into compassionate, responsible adults?
+So what are the best life lessons to teach your child, that will help them grow into compassionate, responsible adults?
 Let’s find out.

 It’s fairly normal for children to learn how to lie.
 It is even part of their normal development, experts say, as it is a sign of developing mind.

 People are afraid of being hurt, physically and emotionally, and this is even more true for children.
 They will fear punishment, like being asked to stand in a corner.
 And they may lie to escape punishment.